Saturation Properties of Ultrafilters in Canonical Inner Models: Non-Galvin ultrafilters Extending the club filter

-which is again Galvin.
-This is quite an interesting situation as the known methods which "correct" a non-Galvin ultrafilter and makes it Galvin (see \cite{bgp}) are quite brutal in the sense that we either collapse the generator of an ultrafilter so it extends to an ultrafilter which is isomorphic to a normal one or we diagonalize the filter and make it eventually a $p$-point. \end{remark} A closely related question to the existence of a $\kappa$-complete filter $\mathcal{F}$ extending the club filter such that $Gal(\mathcal{F},\kappa,\kappa^+)$ fails is the question about the $\kappa^+$-saturation of the club filter over $\kappa$ (or the dual non-stationary ideal) which is the assertion that that from every $\kappa^+$-many \textit{stationary} sets there are always two for which the intersection is again stationary.
+As mentioned in the introduction, Galvin's theorem now applies (indeed $\diamondsuit(\kappa)$ implies $\kappa^{<\kappa}=\kappa$) to the normal filter $\mathcal{F}^*$ to conclude it is again Galvin.
+This is quite an interesting situation as the known methods which ``correct" a non-Galvin ultrafilter and makes it Galvin (see \cite{bgp}) are quite brutal in the sense that we either collapse the generator of an ultrafilter so it extends to an ultrafilter which is isomorphic to a normal one or we diagonalize the filter and make it eventually a $p$-point. \end{remark} A closely related question to the existence of a $\kappa$-complete filter $\mathcal{F}$ extending the club filter such that $Gal(\mathcal{F},\kappa,\kappa^+)$ fails is the question about the $\kappa^+$-saturation of the club filter over $\kappa$ (or the dual non-stationary ideal) which is the assertion that that from every $\kappa^+$-many \textit{stationary} sets there are always two for which the intersection is again stationary.
 A classical result of Shelah establishes that for any $\kappa>\omega_1$, the non-stationary ideal on $\kappa^+$ is not saturated and this result was later generalized to include inaccessible cardinals by Gitik and Shelah.
 In light of these results, it would not be too bold to conjecture that it is ZFC-provable that every regular cardinal admits a non-Galvin, $\kappa$-complete filter which extends the club filter.